-- Curing of concrete is treated for a minimum of 20 days.
+- The curing of concrete is treated for a minimum of 20 days.

 structural components in RCC framed structure:

-The flat roof of a story known as a ‘slab’.
+The flat roof of a storey is known as a ‘slab’.

-Plinth Beams: The beam on the ground level or plinth level (the lowest liveable level) known as ‘plinth beams’.
+In RCC framed structure, the beam on the ground level or plinth level (the lowest live able level) known as ‘plinth beams’.

 The vertical members supporting the beam are referred to as ‘columns’.